Remote students struggle to find equal access to therapy services - The Denisonian

 This issue is not uncommon for most people who are seeking effective mental health resources.

-I found out from Jack Wheeler, an Independently Licensed Social Worker who works at the Wellness Center, of the importance of video conference therapy appointments.
+Jack Wheeler, an Independently Licensed Social Worker who works at the Wellness Center, emphasized the importance of video conference therapy appointments.

 “We feel it is necessary to be face-to-face because we rely on non-verbals.
 Not only do we need privacy for an appointment, but we also need to see the client without a mask,” said Wheeler.

-Note: EDITORS’ NOTE: In the next article, there will be questions about what parts of COVID-19 life will stick, what resources are available over breaks and some conversations with people off The Hill over Zoom.